Helpful prior learning:

 However, designing these systems well is complex.
 Each credit must represent a real and measurable benefit for nature.
 That means data collection and verification are very important.
 If the data are weak, or the project would have happened anyway, then the credit has little value.
 Decision-making also needs to be fair.
 Local people should have a voice in how projects are run and how the benefits are shared.

 A further design question is about ownership and monitoring.
-Who owns the rights to nature’s services—the company that pays, the community that protects, or the government that manages the land?
+Who owns the rights to nature’s services: the company that pays, the community that protects, or the state that manages the land?
 Who checks that protection lasts over time?
 Clear and transparent rules are needed so that these markets reward genuine regeneration rather than becoming a way for polluting companies to extract value from nature and delay change.

 Figure 5.
 Can biodiversity and carbon credits protect and regenerate nature?
 There are many questions to answer…